-- Add oil and water mixture and stir with a wooden spoon until dough forms, should be moist and elastic.
+- Add the oil and water mixture and stir with a wooden spoon until dough forms.
+It should be moist and elastic.

-- Let stand for 1 hour covered with a damp cloth (I forgot the damp cloth so the dough got a crust …. as seen in the photo).
+- Let stand for 1 hour covered with a damp cloth (I forgot the damp cloth, so the dough got a crust).

-- Cut into 8 servings.
+- Cut into eight servings.
 Roll each portion until it is the size of a salad plate, about 18 cm in diameter.
-Keep tortillas covered with a wet cloth all the time and separated from each other.
+Keep tortillas covered with a wet cloth and separated from each other.

 - Keep covered with a dry cloth to keep them warm.

-- Keep 1 week refrigerated, up to 3 months frozen.
+- Keep one week refrigerated and up to 3 months frozen.